 The red and white RCA cable could be connected the wrong way around.
 Check the RCA cable from the turntable to the Serato interface or mixer.
 The red plug could be connected to the white connection and visa-versa.
 Red plugs need to be connected to red sockets and white plugs to white sockets.

 All my tracks turn pink and say File Not Found when loaded to a deck, help!

-When using SSL on my Mac, I keep getting small audio clicks and dropouts with a red USB light flashing, what can I do?
+On my Mac, I keep getting small audio clicks and dropouts with a red USB light flashing, what can I do?

 Go into the setup screen and increase the USB buffer setting (to the right, and hit Apply).
 If this does not remedy the issue, please follow these instructions: Troubleshoot USB dropouts / audio glitches (Mac).

-When using SSL on my Windows computer, I keep getting small audio clicks and dropouts with a red USB light flashing, what can I do?
+On my Windows computer, I keep getting small audio clicks and dropouts with a red USB light flashing, what can I do?

 Go into the setup screen and increase the USB buffer setting (to the right and hit Apply).
 If this does not remedy the issues, please follow these instructions: Troubleshoot USB dropouts / audio glitches (Windows).

 My decks aren't playing or calibrating correctly.
 The audio sounds garbled, sketchy, underwater or plays backwards.